Hamezii/a-firepit-in-the-woods/README.md

 This repository defines the syntax of the language, and implements a fully-functional parser using Python.

+### Contact
+For any queries or if you just want to get in touch, email me at hameziipost@gmail.com or hit up my Twitter https://twitter.com/hamezii_

 # Example Code
 ## Output the letter 'a'.